 The American Diabetes Association (ADA) offers these guidelines for reducing your risk of developing diabetes:

-If you want to change your eating habits, ask your doctor for a referral to a registered dietician.
-A dietician can help you create an individualized eating plan that includes all of the nutrients your body needs.
+If you want to change your eating habits, ask your doctor for a referral to a registered dietitian.
+A dietitian can help you create an individualized eating plan that includes all of the nutrients your body needs.

 Medications commonly used to treat type 2 diabetes may also be prescribed to prevent the condition in people who are at high risk.
 Examples of these medications include: